databio/bulker/docs/README.md

 [![PEP compatible](https://pepkit.github.io/img/PEP-compatible-green.svg)](http://pepkit.github.io)

-## What is `bulker`?
+## What is bulker?

-`Bulker` manages collections of containerized executables.
+Bulker manages collections of containerized executables.
 It builds drop-in replacements to command line-tools that act just like native tools, but are run in a container.
-Think of `bulker` as a lightweight wrapper on top of `docker`/`singularity` to simplify sharing and using compute environments that run containers.
+Think of bulker as a lightweight wrapper on top of docker/singularity to simplify sharing and using compute environments that run containers.

-## What makes `bulker` useful?
+## What makes bulker useful?

 1. **It produces containerized drop-in replacement executables**.
-If you load `pandoc` with bulker, you'll invoke it in a shell by typing just "`pandoc`".
+If you load pandoc with bulker, you'll invoke it in a shell by typing just `pandoc`.
 Bulker wraps the container details like "`docker run -it --volume ...`", so native workflows become immediately containerized. *You'll be using containers without knowing it*.

 2. **It improves portability by decoupling environment from tool settings**.
 Running a container integrates variables from the environment (*e.g.* volumes to mount) with tool specifics (*e.g.* command, image source).
 Bulker decouples these, making the container manifest portable.

 3. **It distributes collections of containers**.
 Bulker simplifies distributing a set of related container executables in a *crate*, like all the tools needed to run a workflow.
 Install a whole set with one command: `bulker load crate_manifest.yaml`.
 Workflow authors need only provide a manifest to containerize a workflow.

+4. **It unifies the interface across container engines**.
+Bulker crates run on systems using either docker or singularity.
+This reduces to a single interface because the implementation differences are handled by bulker.

 For more, read [my motivation](motivation.md).

-## Is `bulker` a package manager?
+## Is bulker a package manager?
 How is it different?

-`Bulker` is not a package manager, but it *can* replace some package manager tasks.
-For example, instead of installing software natively using your package manager, you could load it using bulker.
+Bulker is not a package manager, but it *can* replace some package manager tasks.
+For example, instead of installing software natively using pip or conda, you could load it using bulker.
+The differences are:

-The difference is:

 - **Bulker uses containers**.
-Package managers install packages/tools natively, but bulker does not.
-Bulker tools are *all containerized*, so bulker relies on existing infrastructure from docker.
+Package managers install tools natively.
+Bulker installs *containerized* software.

 - **Bulker is 'collection first'**.
 Most package managers operate on tools (*e.g.* `pip install tool`, `conda install tool`, or `apt install tool`).
-Bulker operates on *collections*: `bulker load set`.
+Bulker operates on *collections*: `bulker load toolset`.

 With these two features, `bulker` makes it easier than a traditional package manager to distribute and use a standard, version-controlled computing environment.